If you’re new to the world of customer data, you’ll be excited to learn there are many different sources and methods of collection.

 6 Ways To Collect Customer Data

-Now that you know why you should collect customer data, let’s take a look at how to go about it.
+Now that you know why you should collect customer data and how to do it legally, let’s take a look at how to go about it.

 Remember, the more customer data you collect, the better the insights you’ll be able to squeeze out of it.
 So, while you don’t have to use all of these methods, you should consider using as many as apply to you.